-Online payments through self-service are available, enabling students and/or parents to pay tuition and fees by electronic check (ACH) or by credit/debit card via https://selfservice.daemen.edu.
-The payment process is simple and secure.
-Payments by electronic checks (ACH) as well as Visa®, MasterCard®, American Express®, and Discover® cards are accepted.
+Online payments through self-service are available, enabling students and/or parents to pay tuition and fees by electronic check (ACH) or by credit/debit card.
+Tuition payments can be made online at: self-service > student finance > continue to payment center > make a payment.